 Hotel that sparked Richard Branson’s love affair with Morocco is finally open again

-One of Morocco’s finest hotels is fully open for business again following last year’s deadly earthquake
+Hotel that sparked Richard Branson’s love affair with Morocco fully open for first time since 2023 earthquake

+Kasbah Tamadot suffered extensive structural damage and was forced to shut its doors for a year

 Your support helps us to tell the story